NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning: Evaluation

 Both hardware and network variations strongly influence training performance, determining whether computation or communication becomes the bottleneck.
 For example, in the Mixtral model, communication can account for up to 10\% of total execution time on a constrained network, compared to only 1\% on a fat-tree topology. \nest distinguishes itself by explicitly modeling topology and communication costs during workload partitioning, enabling it to balance computation and communication effectively.
-In contrast, Phaze’s network-agnostic strategy can create severe latency imbalances under limited bandwidth, and MCMC-based random search often fails to adapt in oversubscribed settings.
-For instance, for the BertLarge model, Phaze selects a configuration of {p=13, d=78, t=1}, which results in frequent cross-node communication and up to 2$\times$ imbalance in per-stage latency.
-In comparison, \nest recognizes the low inter-node bandwidth of this network configuration and instead selects {p=8, d=128, t=1}, keeping pipeline communication within a single node.
-As a result, it reduces inter-stage latency variation to under 2\% and consistently achieves higher throughput.
-This allows \nest to deliver stable throughput gains and strong generalization across diverse hardware and network scales.
+In contrast, Phaze’s network-agnostic strategy can cause severe latency imbalances when bandwidth is limited, and MCMC-based random search often fails in oversubscribed settings.
+For example, for the BertLarge model, Phaze selects $\{P\text{=}13, D\text{=}78, T\text{=}1\}$, leading to frequent cross-node communication and up to 2$\times$ imbalance in per-stage latency.
+By considering the network, \nest instead selects $\{P\text{=}8, D\text{=}128, T\text{=}1\}$, keeping pipeline communication within a single node.
+This reduces inter-stage latency variation to under 2\% and consistently achieves higher throughput.
+This enables \nest to deliver stable performance gains and strong generalization across different hardware and network scales.